 Students who fail to follow this policy will be subject to disciplinary action.
-When you return, please bring an appointment card or note from the medical office to excuse your appointment time.
-When returning to class, you must present an admit slip to enter the class.
+When you return, please bring an appointment card or note from the medical office to excuse your time missed.
+When returning to class, you must present a hall pass from the main office.
 Please try to arrange any medical appointments, such as orthodontic appointments that must occur during the school day, at alternating times so that you do not continually miss the same one or two classes.